-Today we are taking you through our list of seven things to do in Verona.
-Combine this with our Insider’s Guide to Verona Restaurants and A 48-hour Guide to Verona Travel for the fundamentals of visiting the city.
+Today let’s talk about things to do in Verona.
+Combine it with our Insider’s Guide to Verona Restaurants and A 48-hour Guide to Verona Travel for the fundamentals of visiting the city.

 1. Start with a Verona city tour